ShmuelRonen/ComfyUI_wav2lip/README.md

    - Adjust the `face_detect_batch` size if needed.

 4. Execute the ComfyUI workflow to generate the lip-synced output video.
+5.
+## Fix Video combine node endless loop

+In case of an endless loop in the VideoCombine node, you can download the 7zip file containing the fixed node from the ComfyUI-VideoHelperSuite-fix folder in the repository and replace the existing one.

+1. In the repository there are ComfyUI-VideoHelperSuite-fix folder.
+2. find the ComfyUI-VideoHelperSuite.7zip file in the folder.
+3. Extract the contents of the ComfyUI-VideoHelperSuite.7zip folder to a temporary location on your computer.
+4. Locate the existing ComfyUI-VideoHelperSuite node in your ComfyUI/custom_nodes folder.
+5. Replace the existing ComfyUI-VideoHelperSuite node with the fix one.
+6. Restart ComfyUI to apply the changes.

 ## Acknowledgement